Stories

 Hoping to rediscover his deeper purpose, Rijumati, an English Buddhist teacher and businessman, embarked on a journey into the unknown: a round-the-world trip by land and sea that became a kind of pilgrimage.
 Months – and many crises – later he returned with new reverence for ordinary people and places, a sense of veneration for nature’s wonders and a profound gratitude for being human.

-Rijumati, 305 pages.
+305 pages.
 Available in paperback.

-Confessions of a Transvestite Buddhist
+Confessions of a Transvestite Buddhist: A Quest for Manhood

-Confessions of a Transvestite Buddhist: A Quest for Manhood is a frank and open account of an experienced Buddhist working with and through his desire to crossdress as a woman.
+A frank and open account of an experienced Buddhist working with and through his desire to crossdress as a woman.

-Devamitra, 272 pages, available in paperback
+272 pages, available in paperback.

 Crap I’ve got Cancer: The sad, somewhat funny, definitely not depressing cancer memoir

-Based on her original blog this book also brings together Suvanna’s writings on a variety of subjects related to her reflections on cancer.
 From the introduction: “Through all the medical appointments and appearances of Nurse Jackie, the journeys and movie recommendations, her delight in good friends, the moments of sadness, stoicism, drama and farce, the underlying theme of this story, as I’m sure you’ll agree, is not really ‘cancer’, or ‘death’ at all, but love.

 Available in paperback and kindle formats.